 Evernote is the best way to organize your thoughts, to-do lists, and all the links to blogging tips that you come across.
 It really is just like having digital notebooks.

-Use it to create an editorial calendar and keep track of progress on your goals.
+Use it to create an editorial calendar and keep track of your progress on your goals.

 As you try to make your posts more SEO-friendly, Yoast will be your best friend.
 It’s a WordPress plugin that checks your post as you write it and gives you suggestions to help it rank better.
 I’ve been happy using the free version of Yoast.